dib-lab/2020-paper-sourmash-gather/manuscript.md

 As one example of metagenome k-mers shared with multiple matches, genomes from two strains of *Shewanella baltica* are present in the mock metagenome.
-These genomes have an approximately 50% overlap in k-mer content, and these shared k-mers are first claimed by *Shewanella baltica* OS223 -- compare *S. baltica* OS223, rank 8, with *S. baltica* OS185, rank 33 in Figure
+These genomes overlap in k-er content by approximately 50%, and these shared k-mers are first claimed by *Shewanella baltica* OS223 -- compare *S. baltica* OS223, rank 8, with *S. baltica* OS185, rank 33 in Figure
 @fig:gather0.
 Here the difference between the red circles and green